Shared-Reality-Lab/IMAGE-server/20260811_mcp-endpoint_plan.md

 - Built `orchestrator/Dockerfile` successfully and started the resulting container; the `/health` endpoint returned success.

-No MCP endpoint, SDK dependency, image decoder, artifact route, App, or MCP documentation has been implemented.
-Steps 1 and 2 are complete; the next implementer should start at ordered step 3 and must keep this file updated after each completed/verified step.
+No production MCP endpoint, image decoder, artifact route, App, or MCP documentation has been implemented.
+Steps 1 through 3 are complete; the next implementer should start at ordered step 4 and must keep this file updated after each completed/verified step.